NicholasMcRae/CollegeProjects/README.md

 - Turns out doing the project over a year later was quite a bit easier and more efficient
 - Completed in term 4

+Parallel Processing App
+- In sixth term I built an application that leveraged the MPI standard to produce multi-processor functionality for parsing large data sets

 C# projects
 ===========
 Friend Tracker